cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ## COSE Header Parameters

 The formatting and processing for c5b, c5c, and c5t, and c5u, defined in {{iana-header}} are similar to x5bag, x5chain, x5t, x5u defined in {{RFC9360}} except that the certificates are C509 instead of DER encoded X.509 and uses a COSE_C509 structure instead of COSE_X509. c5u provides an alternative way to identify an untrusted certificate bag/chain by reference with a URI.
 The content is a COSE_C509 item served with the application/cose-c509-cert media type, see {{c509-cert}}, with corresponding CoAP Content-Format defined in {{content-format}}.
-A stored file format is defined in {{RFC9277}}, the file starting with the reserved CBOR tag 55799 followed by a CBOR tag calculated from the CoAP Content-Format value.
+A stored file format is defined in {{RFC9277}}, with "magic number" TBD8 composed of the reserved CBOR tag 55799 concatenated with the CBOR tag calculated from the CoAP Content-Format value.

 The COSE_C509 structure used in c5b, c5c, and c5u is defined as: